-If you’re faced with a growing amount of debt, or have multiple debts that you just can’t seem to be able to pay off, it might be time to reconsider how you’re managing your finances.
+If you’re faced with a growing amount of debt, or have multiple debts that you just can’t seem to be able to pay off, it might be time to create a new debt management plan.

 One way in which you can regain control of your money is to consolidate your debt.
 There are various ways to consolidate debt, ranging from obtaining a low-interest credit card to getting a loan.

 While not every debt consolidation option may be right for you, it’s important to be aware of all available options.
 Knowing what you owe and who you owe the money to helps you to develop a plan for paying down your debt.
 A critical part of this plan is knowing your credit score and what’s on your credit report, making this the first step in paying off your debts.

 To help make it easier, the following is a list of the top five ways to consolidate your debt and put yourself into a better financial position.

 - Review Your Credit Report

 As mentioned above, your credit scores are an essential part of the process, so obtaining your credit report is step one to any debt consolidation or debt management strategy.
 If you haven’t checked your credit report or credit scores recently, make sure you know what’s in your credit history before you start weighing your debt consolidation options.
 By law you’re able to obtain your three credit reports every twelve months from www.AnnualCreditReport.com — this is free of charge and you’ll be able to get your credit scores from each of the three major credit bureaus (Experian®, Equifax®, and TransUnion®).

 - Create A Budget